Skip to main content

 'No(Wo)man's Land: Writing history at the intersections of gender & WW1

-In this inaugural, I will explore this expansion as it has developed both in academic scholarship and public perception of the war.
-I will consider the ways in which the developing field of the history of masculinities has helped to shape knowledge and understanding of both men’s and women’s experiences of war, and how the gender history of the war intersects with histories of medicine and popular culture, as well as military history.
+In this inaugural, Professor Jessica Meyer (School of History) explores the expansion of the contribution of women to the field of First World War Studies as it has developed both in academic scholarship and public perception of the war.
+She considers the ways in which the developing field of the history of masculinities has helped to shape knowledge and understanding of both men’s and women’s experiences of war, and how the gender history of the war intersects with histories of medicine and popular culture, as well as military history.
 I will ask what role the centenary played in driving and disseminating such work, but also the barriers that emerged to communicating complex ideas about gender history to wider audiences and how these might be overcome in future.

-I will also discuss the intersecting communities of female scholarship – historians, archivists, cultural critics, administrators – whose work has shaped my own over the past two decades.
-In doing so, I will show how war studies, and First World War studies in particular, has developed as a particularly fruitful interdisciplinary space for the cultivation of understanding of gender history and feminist historical practice.
+She discusses the intersecting communities of female scholarship – historians, archivists, cultural critics, administrators – whose work has shaped her own over the past two decades.
+In doing so, she shows how war studies, and First World War studies in particular, has developed as a particularly fruitful interdisciplinary space for the cultivation of understanding of gender history and feminist historical practice.

 The School of English, the University of Leeds Poetry Centre, and the National Poetry Centre presented this inaugural lecture-performance ‘Words Change States: The Public Poet’ in Clothworkers Centenary Concert Hall in the School of Music.
 She was introduced by UK Poet Laureate Professor Simon Armitage (University of Leeds) and Dr Adam Hanna (University College Cork).
 A copy of Campanello’s poetry-object MOTHERBABYHOME held by the Brotherton Special Collections was exhibited in the Sheppard Room at the Treasures of the Brotherton Gallery, curated by Professor Fiona Becket and Jon Gilbert.